olsonpm/starbound_quest-scope-hook/readme.md

 ### What is it?
-This mod enables dependent mods to write functions which will run during the init and update [Lua Hooks](https://github.com/olsonpm/starbound_lua-hooks) of an ever-lasting invisible quest.
+This mod enables dependent mods to write functions which will run during the init and update [Lua Hooks](https://github.com/olsonpm/starbound_lua-hooks) of an everlasting invisible quest.
 Your function will thus have access to globals such as [`player`](https://starbounder.org/Modding:Lua/Tables/Player) which are available in quest contexts, which is the purpose of this mod.